Staff

 Archaeologist | Field Director

-Emily Meikle works in the Mitigation Division.
+Emily Meikle is part of our Field Director Team.
 Emily earned her BA in Anthropology and English Literature from McGill University and her Master of Museum Studies from the University of Toronto.
 She holds an Applied Research archaeological license from the province of Ontario and has worked as an archaeologist in the field and in the lab since 2012.
 She has worked on excavations in Ontario and Alaska.

 Dana Millson